LongxingTan/Machine-learning-interview/03_system/03_ml/README.md

 - data pipeline怎么设计
 - serving
   - Online A/B testing
-    - Based on the online metrics we would select a significance level 𝛼 and power threshold 1 – 𝛽
+    - Based on online metrics we would select a significance level 𝛼 and power threshold 1 – 𝛽
     - Calculate the required sample size per variation: The required sample size depends on 𝛼, 𝛽, and the MDE Minimum Detectable Effect – the target relative minimum increase over the baseline that should be observed from a test
     - Randomly assign users into control and treatment groups (discuss with the interviewer whether we will split the candidates on the user level or the request level)
     - Measure and analyze results using the appropriate test.
 Also, we should ensure that the model does not have any biases.